5 Axioms Of Communication: Communicating Better at Work

 It is impossible for us to not communicate even when we’re silent.
 Our body is always sending a message.

-For example: if we see one of our co-workers sitting at his or her desk in silence but is frowning, even if they are not saying anything we clearly understand there is something bothering them.
+Example of axiom 1: if we see one of our co-workers sitting at his or her desk in silence but is frowning, even if they are not saying anything we clearly understand there is something bothering them.
 Sometimes we can say something and the way our body behaves sends an entirely different message than what we intended.

 One way to avoid misunderstandings like this is by becoming more aware of our body language.
 A tip for doing this is looking in the mirror and practicing our expressions.
 Another tip is to ask friends and family for feedback on the way we communicate.
 Do we come off as aggressive, antipathic, or do we have any other behaviors that could be considered negative?